libretro/libretro-uae/README.md

 Pre-installed WHDLoad LHA archives can be launched directly without any kind of manual preparing and downloading.

-- WHDLoad helper files (Directory or HDF) will be generated to `saves`, `WHDLoad.prefs` will be generated to `system`
+- WHDLoad helper files (Directory or HDF) will be generated to `saves`, `WHDLoad.prefs` will be generated to `system`.
-- `WHDLoad.prefs` & `WHDLoad.key` & `rom.key` will be copied from `system` to the helper image
+- `WHDLoad.prefs` & `WHDLoad.key` & `rom.key` will be copied from `system` to the helper image.
-- Kickstarts will be copied automatically to the helper image
+- Kickstarts will be copied automatically to the helper image.
+- Saves are redirected to `WHDSaves:`.
-- To update `WHDLoad:` simply delete the directory or the HDF
+- To update `WHDLoad:` simply delete the directory or the HDF.

 - WHDLoad quit key is hardcoded to unused `$2B` = `AK_NUMBERSIGN` = `RETROK_HASH` which does not exist in modern keyboards.
     - Keyboard shortcut: LCtrl + Backslash